KhaledShata/Role2Skills-Stackoverflow-Survery-Analysis/README.md

 We aim to develop a data-driven solution for our students to answer such questions ,  They mostly want to understand the relationships between the jobs and the technologies.

+Feel free to try the model from here : https://khaledatef00-stackoverflow-survery-analysis-app-ngoqc8.streamlit.app/